 Automated delivery of diapers, wipes, and other necessities

-Even if you were pretty minimal in terms of your shopping habits before Baby arrived, he probably brought the need to buy a whole new type of household products with him – diapers and wipes and baby balms, oh my!
+Even if you were pretty minimal in terms of your shopping habits before Baby arrived, they probably brought the need to buy a whole new type of household products with them – diapers and wipes and baby balms, oh my!
 You may even have taken to ordering some of these goods online, which can be super convenient when you’re busy with a little one.

 A great way to level up in your parenting game is to set up automatic delivery of some of the products that you know you’ll always need more of – and unless you’re going the cloth diapering route, you’ll always need more diapers.
 There are a lot of online options for placing regular, repeating orders of just these sort of goods, and setting up an automatic order will often get you a slight discount.